spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 EC2 instances are used as EKS workers via a node group.

 Fargate is not supported in this repo.
-I test Fargate and its really slow to spin up a pod (~ 60s) and its not very elegant; a Fargate worker node is deployed for each pod since Fargate uses some of virtual machine.
+I test Fargate and its really slow to spin up a pod (~ 60s) and its not very elegant; a Fargate worker node is deployed for each pod since Fargate uses VMs.
 See [this issue](https://github.com/aws/containers-roadmap/issues/649) for a discussion on EKS Fargate slowness.
-At the time of writing this Fargate is not a realistic option (although it may get better in time).
+At the time of writing Fargate is not a realistic option (although it may get better in time).
 My recommendation: stick with EC2 worker nodes.

 This is based on the [eks-getting-started](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/eks-getting-started) example in the terraform-provider-aws github repo.